GrigoreMihai/docs-gitbook-cmp/README.md

 ### Create a pull request

-The documentation itself lives under the `docs` directory and is written using [GitBook-flavoured Markdown][markdown].
+The documentation itself lives under the `docs` directory and is written using [GitBook-flavored Markdown][markdown].
 If you would like to make changes directly, please feel free to [fork this repository][fork] and [create a pull request][pr].